UntakenName/log-analyzer/README.md

 search engine queries in the input files and counts word occurrences in them if any are found.
 Results of the job are passed to hbase.

+0.2
+The job is refactored, tests are introduced.

 Configuration
 ========================